ColinKennedy/tk-config-default2-respawn/adding_code.md

 `/dir/to/repository_a` which is live-code, you clone a copy of `repository_a` someplace else, like `~/my/dir/to/repository_a`.

 If `/dir/to/repository_a` was hard-coded into all of your Rez package.py files, as `env.PYTHONPATH.append('/dir/to/repository_a')` then you'd now have to search-and-replace that string and change it to `~/my/dir/to/repository_a`.

-Obviously that's a huge time-sink and is likely to introduce bugs.
+Obviously that's a huge time-sink and a lot to keep track of.

-But if you use instead of a key, like `env.PYTHONPATH.append(resolver.expand('{repo_root}'))` then all you have to do is change where `'{repo_root}'` points to.
+But if you use a key instead, like `env.PYTHONPATH.append(resolver.expand('{a_root}'))` then all you have to do is change where `'{a_root}'` points to.

 So how do you add your own key?

 #### Adding Custom Keys
-Adding keys can be done a number of different ways.
+Adding and managing keys can be done a number of different ways.

+You can set keys from the Shotgun Web App, include them directly inside of your Pipeline Configuration, or set keys only for your user.

 ##### From a .respawnrc file